Tomorrow The World

 July 31st, 2008

 I began collecting records when I was ten years old.
 The first album I ever bought was Snoopy vs. The Red Baron by The Royal Guardsmen.
 Hey, I was a child of the AM pop radio sixties and I was only ten years old, so cut me some slack.
 I redeemed myself with my second album purchase, Between The Buttons, by the Rolling Stones.
-From there it was The Doors, … [more]
+From there it was The Doors, Bob Dylan, lots of Motown, Simon & Garfunkel, Joan Baez, etc. I was a collector from the very beginning.
+Sure, … [more]

 A Musical History